-To disconnect from technology
+1. Disconnection from technology

-To make new social connections
+2. Making new social connections

-Meditation is more focused during a yoga retreat compared to a typical studio class.
+Meditation is more focused during a yoga retreat compared to a typical yoga studio class.
 You’ll spend hours with your own thoughts and hopefully, boost your creativity and mental clarity in the process.

-To reconnect with nature
+5. Reconnecting with nature

 The majority of yoga retreats are done in relative isolation and offer side trips to beautiful nature-filled destinations.
-Doctor Jimmy Johannes of Long Beach Medical Center explains that fresh air can be good for relieving stress, which is often hard to come by in urban settings.
-Getting some sunshine can also be beneficial, so take advantage of the retreat’s excursions.
-Better yet, roll out your mat an engage in some outdoor yoga.
+Fresh air can be good for relieving stress, which is often hard to come by in urban settings.

-To refocus your mind
+6. Refocusing your mind

-To deepen your practice
+7. Deepening your practice